antaraB/BuildEZ/README.md

 # BuildEZ
-Class project that classifies configuration errors encountered on around 100 open source Java projects.
-We are trying to automate the process of fixing some of these configuration errors.
+(Project for SQ18 ECS 260)

+#### Abstract
+Building is an essential step in the software development process.
+However, programmers frequently face build failures that reduce productivity and slow down the development process.
+Analyzing these errors can help build tools to automate the process of resolving them.
+In this project, we analyze and categorize build failures of 100 open source Java projects by examining artifacts from the BugSwarm dataset.
+We select the most common category (dependency errors) and build scripts to automate the process of resolving the failures.
+We also evaluate these fixes on a set of new image-tags.

 ### Instructions

+To fix a given build, replace $IMAGETAG with the image-tag you wish to fix.
+You can find a list of image-tags for [builds that get fixed here](image_tag_files/passing-tags) and [all dependency errors in general here](image_tag_files/dependency-tags)

+Select one tag and follow the given instructions:

-Run docker/ bugswarm for the image-tag you wish to build
+#### Step 1: Run docker/ bugswarm for the image-tag you wish to build

 ```bash
 sudo docker run -itd --entrypoint=/bin/bash --name="$IMAGETAG" bugswarm/images:$IMAGETAG